-As the black Strat used by Jimi Hendrix at the Monterey Festival returns from America to take pride of place in a new British rock exhibition at the V&A, we took the chance to experience it up close…
+ELECTRIC GUITAR WEEK: When the black Strat used by Jimi Hendrix at the Monterey Festival returned from America to take pride of place in a British rock exhibition at the V&A, we took the chance to experience it up close…

-Now back home in London again, the Monterey Strat is set to take pride of place in a new exhibition on rock revolutionaries.
-Before it disappears behind glass once more, we were offered the chance to examine this iconic Strat up close at the Groucho Club by its British owner – a lifelong Hendrix buff and guitar collector who wishes to be identified only by his first name, Justin.
+Back home in London again, the Monterey Strat took pride of place in an exhibition on rock revolutionaries.
+Before it disappeared behind glass once more, we were offered the chance to examine this iconic Strat up close at the Groucho Club by its British owner – a lifelong Hendrix buff and guitar collector who wishes to be identified only by his first name, Justin.

 It was from this collector that Justin eventually bought the Strat after years of storage out of the public eye.
 EMP’s curators also conducted a thorough survey of the instrument before it went on show in Seattle and Fender’s own experts have also forensically examined the guitar.

-Now at the V&A, London’s prestigious museum of arts and culture, this Strat will appear alongside the burnt remains of the instrument Hendrix set alight at the end of the Monterey set, as Justin explains.
+At the V&A, London’s prestigious museum of arts and culture, the Strat appeared alongside the burnt remains of the instrument Hendrix set alight at the end of the Monterey set, as Justin explains.